Churanta/Plagiarism-Checker-Using-Flask/README.md

 # Plagiarism Checker Using Flask

 Web application of Plagiarism Checker using Python-Flask.
 TF-IDF and cosine similarity is a very common technique.
 It allows the system to quickly retrieve documents similar to a search query.
 Similarly, based on the same concept instead of retrieving documents similar to a query, it checks for how similar the query is to the existing database file.
 This is a Python program that calculates the similarity between a user-provided input text and a database of texts.
-The similarity score is calculated using the cosine similarity algorithm..
+The similarity score is calculated using the cosine similarity algorithm.

 ## Screenshots